 - Option to maintain aspect ratio when croppingOther improvements:

 - Main view now loads twice as fast

 …while a poor one would be:

-Previous release descriptions can remain in your AppData in perpetuity; AppCenter may use these to display cumulative descriptions between an older installed version and the latest version.
+Previous release descriptions can remain in your MetaInfo file in perpetuity; AppCenter may use these to display cumulative descriptions between an older installed version and the latest version.